Education: Early Childhood BS

 Please contact Dr. Leanne M. Evans, Program Chair for more information at levans@uwm.edu.
 This is a focus area in the Curriculum and Instruction MS Degree program.
 See C&I Master’s degree program.

 Teacher candidates are admitted to the early childhood education degree program upon declaring the major or transferring from another institution.
-Candidates can be admitted to the certification track(s) of the major upon:
+Candidates can advance to the professional sequence of coursework of this major upon:

 - Successful completion of 30 credits